Articles of Association: company controlled by single shareholder director

 While the articles are a company's legal “constitution”, a framework within which the company must be managed, you also need to set out the detailed relationships between directors and shareholders.

 Articles can be changed - but since doing so requires the consent of at least 75% of the shareholders, you will want not to have to change them if a shareholder wants to sell his or her shares or a new director is appointed.
 All of that detailed control is best exercised through a shareholders agreement, which is both private and easier to change.
+We offer a number of template agreements between shareholders that complement this document.

 In the unlikely event that the company fails, shareholders could lose almost everything.
 If you are also a director, you can mitigate this risk to some extent.
 Because certain payments to employees (and an executive director is an employee) are priority creditors, you may also want the insurance provided by a director service contract.